ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[CR10]>[D11]**	Once set, namespace rules within a DPKI utilized by a BPI MUST NOT be altered to introduce any new restrictions for renewing or updating identifiers.

-Otherwise, it would be possible to take control of identifiers away from Principals Owners without their consent.
+Otherwise, it would be possible to take control of identifiers away from Principal Owners without their consent.

 **[CR11]>[D11]**	Within a DPKI utilized by a BPI, processes for renewing or updating identifiers MUST NOT be modified to introduce new restrictions for updating or renewing an identifier, once issued.